-Two strains were cultured: wildtype (WT) and a phenazine double mutant P. aeruginosa PA14 ∆phzA1-G1/ ∆phzA2-G2 (∆phz) , which does not produce phenazines.
-The phasor position of P. aeruginosa cultures was distinct from uninoculated media (Fig. S4).
-The FLIM phasor signal of the WT strains shifted with biofilm depth in both ASM and M9 succinate (Fig. 3, 4).
-However, the depth-dependent lifetime shift was not observed in the ∆phz cultures (Fig. 3, 4).
+Two strains were cultured: wildtype (WT) and a phenazine double mutant P. aeruginosa PA14 ∆phzA1-G1/ ∆phzA2-G2 (∆phz).
+The phasor position of P. aeruginosa cultures was distinct from uninoculated media, the exception being for ∆phz strains in ASM, likely due to high amounts of NADH in ASM (Fig. S4, Fig. 3).
+The FLIM phasor signal of the WT strains shifted with biofilm depth in both ASM and M9 succinate, as demonstrated by a shift in G and S distributions (Fig. 3A-B).
+The mean G and S values also had a depth-dependent shift for the WT strain (Fig. 3C; Table S1).
+Specifically, WT PA14 had significantly different phasor G and S values at the surface of the biofilm compared to the 100-100 µm measurements in ASM and the 200-1000 µm measurements in M9 succinate (t-test, FDR < 0.05; Table S1).
+The depth-dependent lifetime shift was not observed in the ∆phz cultures (Fig. 3, Table S1).
 The surface of the WT biofilm was dominated by a longer lifetime species.
 The long fluorescent lifetime signal associated with the WT P. aeruginosa cultures was also not observed in cultures of other microbial genera (Fig. S5) (33).
+Examples of fluorescent intensity images, normalized by max intensity (Fig. 4A), with the FLIM phasor signal color-mapped on top of the image (Fig. 4B-C) indicate the FLIM signal is similar both within and outside of cell clusters, suggesting secreted molecules are largely contributing to the fluorescent lifetime signal.

-This suggests reduced pyocyanin is the main contributor to the long lifetime signal found at the surface of WT P. aeruginosa biofilms.
+Given that other phenazines emit low fluorescent signal within the emission filter range and reduced 1-hydroxyphenazine has a short fluorescence lifetime distinct from reduced pyocyanin (Fig. 2, S1), reduced pyocyanin is likely producing the long lifetime signal found at the surface of WT P. aeruginosa biofilms (Fig. 3, 4).